The Architecture of Change — Chad Sasaki

 What's inside

-A map, not a manual.
+Not a manual.

-This isn't a workbook full of prompts and exercises.
-It's a framework — built from years of working with real people through genuine transformation — that reorients how you understand your own situation.
+A framework — built from years of working with real people through genuine transformation — that reorients how you understand your own situation.
 Most people report that reading it feels less like learning something new and more like finally having language for what they already knew.

 What this guide